LordMike/MBW.Libraries.DeviceIOControlLib/README.md

 Improvement / Design / Future
 --------------------

-The library is no where near complete, and never will be, as all driver developers are free to add their own control codes.
+The library is nowhere near complete, and never will be, as all driver developers are free to add their own control codes.
 What I intend to do, is create a baseline where the most commonly used control codes (like those Microsoft make available) are implemented.
 I've made it possible to call the DeviceIOControl method directly (without having to map the function in the library), so you may use it as you please.

-As a design guideline, I intend to put all structures, enums and such in a file called "DeviceIO*.cs" where '*' is the name of the device type. e.g. all Disk structures and enums are in "DeviceIODisk.cs".
+As a design guideline, I intend to put all structures, enums and such in a file called "DeviceIO*.cs" where '*' is the name of the device type.
+E.g. all Disk structures and enums are in "DeviceIODisk.cs".
 The methods themselves are implemented in DeviceIoControlWrapper.cs

 I also try best possible, to link to a page describing the details and quirks of each method.
 E.g.